sonic-net/SONiC/doc/error-handling/orchagent_error_handling.md

 3. Detect out-of-sync entries between APP_DB and ASIC_DB

     This is a situation that is similar to the one discussed above, but slightly different in the sense that these notifications are not missed by Orchagent.
 These notifications have been processed by orchagent but have not been synced to ASIC-DB due to either failed dependency checks or other conflicts resulting in retries.
 In this case the entries are part of m_toSync data structure until they are successfully added to ASIC_DB.
 A good example for such a situation is where a route addition fails when the nexthop neighbor is not resolved.
 This will trigger a set of retries in orchagent with the expectation that it will eventually succeed, however in many cases the situation may not resolve itself and will need an intervention.
 Such situations are easily overlooked when trying to narrow down the root cause for a traffic loss scenario in a complex network deployment.
 While route_check.py script does help to identify such routes which are out of sync between APP_DB and ASIC_DB, a more generic object-agnostic way of determining entries that are out of sync between APP_DB and ASIC_DB at any given time is needed.
-Our proposal is to either leverage the script used in #1 to also determine such pending entries in a periodic manner using monit or otherwise extend the main loop of orchagent to check for pending entries after each iteration, i.e after executing doTask() methods for all the orchs in m_orchList once.
+Our proposal is to leverage the script used in #2 to also determine such out-of-sync entries in a periodic manner using monit.

 ## Orchagent changes